We can help you sell your

 The

-slightly larger capacity.
+calculator has a larger capacity.
 These calculating devices were first designed

-during WWII and were introduced shortly after the Second World War to
+during WWII and were introduced shortly after the Second World War.
+They were still being made right

 up to the time the hand-held electronic calculator caused their popularity to wane

-and production to end in the 70's They originally retailed for about
+and production to end in the 70's.

-shelves and in back storerooms of drafting supply shops as dead stock for
+shelves and in back storerooms of drafting supply shops as dead stock.
+After word got out that they were being

-Not too many years ago these devices could be had for a couple hundred dollars and there were
+Years ago these devices could be had for a couple hundred dollars and there were

 more than enough to go around.
 The supply seemed